 Nov.
 6, 2017: On April 17, 1953, Mickey Mantle hit a home run off Washington lefty Chuck Stobbs that cleared the left-field stands at Griffith Stadium.
 The blast gave rise to the term "tape-measure homer," largely because Mantle and Yankees publicist Red Patterson later posed for a photo with a prop designed to look like … Continue reading Mickey Mantle and D.C.

-Books About Washington Baseball
+Books about Washington baseball

 October 25, 2017 (last updated December 2025): These are books I'd recommend about the history of baseball in Washington: The Washington Senators by Morris A. Bealle (1947, Columbia Publishing Company), long out of print, subtitled “An 87-year History of the World’s Oldest Baseball Club and Most Incurable Fandom.’’
-The Washington Senators by Shirley Povich (1954, … Continue reading Books About Washington Baseball
+The Washington Senators by Shirley Povich (1954, … Continue reading Books about Washington baseball

 ‘Boom Boom’ Beck and Camilo Pascual